 If your children are doing Nessy at school then they can also use it at home.
-You have been sent these details in a text.
+You have been sent these details in a letter.

 Please ask their class teacher for more information about Nessy.

 If you have any questions about your child and the support they currently receive or their support the next school year, please contact Mrs Spencer on Weduc or by email.